gabeoh/CarND-P04-AdvancedLaneFinding/writeup_report.md

 (x coordinates with maximum non-zero pixel occurrence).

 Then, the image is divided into 9 vertical sections for the sliding window method.
-The x coordinates from histogram are used as initial window center for the bottom window.
-Subsequent window centers are set to the mean of valid pixels' x-coordinates in the previous window by sliding windows from the bottom to the top of the test images.
+The x coordinates from histogram are used as initial x-coordinates for the bottom sliding windows.
+Subsequent window coordinates are set to the mean of valid pixels' x-coordinates in the previous window while sliding windows from the bottom to the top of the test images.

 Once all lane line pixels are identified, the 2nd order polynomial is used to characterize the lane lines.